Edible Landscaping in the Front Yard

 Benefits of Edible Landscaping

 And so I began to plan.
 I made lots and lots of plans.
 I started with the sunny side of the driveway, leaving the gravel pit on the other side for the following year.
 I highly recommend breaking down your project if it is a large one, so that you don’t run out of time, energy, or money, and let all that you put in go to waste.
-“Much good work is lost for the lack of a little more.”—Edward E. Harriman.
+As Edward E. Harriman said, “Much good work is lost for the lack of a little more.”
 So plan your project to make sure you can see it through.

 Finally, spring came and I began to implement my plan, very anxious about what the neighbors would think.
 I needn’t have worried.
 After only one uncomfortable interrogation, I received nothing but encouragement from the many neighbors I have met over the years.
 I sincerely hope you have the same experience.